jrliv/notes/CSharp/Notes/README.md

 The class represents a pattern, which describes the different states and behavior of the certain objects (the copies), which are created from this class (pattern).

-For example you could have a class named <b>Cat</b> defined, which describes the characteristics of cats and you could also have an object named <b>Max</b> defined, which would be an instance of the class <b>Cat</b> and contain the characteristics that the class defines likes it's data members and methods.
+For example you could have a class named **Cat** defined, which describes the characteristics of cats and you could also have an object named **Max** defined, which would be an instance of the class **Cat** and contain the characteristics that the class defines likes it's data members and methods.

 ### Declaring a class

-A class in C# is defined by the keyword <b>class</b>, followed by an identifier (name) of the class and a set of data members and methods in a separate code block.
+A class in C# is defined by the keyword **class**, followed by an identifier (name) of the class and a set of data members and methods in a separate code block.
 Classes in C# can contain fields, properties, and methods.
 Here is the definition of a class based on syntax rules:

     [<access_modifier>] class <class_name>